4.A20

 4.s37 UG | 4.s33 G

-Introduction to basics of biomimicry and natural algorithms in computational design and artificial life.
-You don’t have any prior programming or modeling software experience is needed.
+This is an incredible opportunity to dive into the basics of biomimicry and natural algorithms in computational design and artificial life.
+Prior programming or modeling software experience is not needed.
 Advanced folks will be accommodated on an individual project-based track.
+Students learn about the cultural and visual implications of automation and biotechnological advancements driven by computational technology, exploring their aesthetic significance through the analysis of data and algorithms.

-This is a beginner’s guide to ethical solutions to design problems in computational design and data concerning nature through visualization and art.
-It considers the broader impact of design decisions on communities, society, and culture.
+This course is designed as a beginner's guide to ethical solutions to design problems in computational design and data concerning nature through visualization and art.
+It is structured to be accessible and considerate of the broader impact of design decisions on communities, society, and culture.
+Students will receive a low-level, beginner-friendly introduction to the basics of data visualization in processing and Python, biomimicry, agent-based systems in Grasshopper visual coding, and C# and animation in Maya.

 2025